pontikos-lab/process-dcm/README.md

 ## Bumping Version

-We use `commitizen`.
+We use [`commitizen`](https://github.com/commitizen-tools/commitizen), which follows [Conventional Commits](https://www.conventionalcommits.org/).
 The instructions below are only for exceptional cases.

 1. Using [poetry-bumpversion](https://github.com/monim67/poetry-bumpversion).
 Bump the version number by running `poetry version [part] [--dry-run]` where `[part]` is `major`, `minor`, or `patch`, depending on which part of the version number you want to bump.